Jan Lammers: Touring cars

-Born in Zandvoort, Lammers grows up washing cars at the nearby anti-skid school run by Dutch touring-car legend Rob Slotemaker.
-Encouraged by Slotemaker, the teenager nicknamed ‘Jantje’ (‘Little John’) starts to show customers how to safely skid cars.
-Having recognised his talent, Slotemaker sets him up in a Simca Rallye 2 for the 7,500-9,000 guilder Group 1 production class in the 1973 Dutch Touring Car Championship.
-At 16 years of age, young Lammers wins his first-ever car race and takes the title at his first go to become the youngest Dutch national champion in history.
+Born in Zandvoort, Lammers grew up washing cars at the nearby school for advanced and anti-skid driving skills training, run by Dutch touring-car legend Rob Slotemaker.
+Encouraged by Slotemaker, and while still under-age for a regular Dutch driving licence, the teenager nicknamed 'Jantje' ('Little John') was also hired to teach drivers on a private, closed track, how to safely recover a car from a skid situation.
+Having recognised Lammers' talent, Slotemaker set him up in a Simca Rallye 2 for the 7,500-9,000 guilder Group 1 production car class in the 1973 Dutch Touring Car Championship.
+At 16 years of age, Lammers won his first-ever car race and continued to take the season title in his rookie year, becoming the youngest Dutch national auto racing champion in history.

-Two more years in the Simca follow in a revised 8,000-10,000 guilder class, Lammers taking four more wins in 1974 but narrowly missing out on a title repeat.
-Wins elude him in 1975 but his name is already made.
-In 1976, he switches to an Opel Dealer Team Holland-run Opel Kadett GT/E to lift his second Dutch title.
+Two more years in the Simca followed in a revised 8,000-10,000 guilder class, Lammers taking four more wins in 1974 but narrowly missing out on a title repeat.
+Wins elude him in 1975 but his name has already been made.
+In 1976, he switched to an Opel Dealer Team Holland-run Opel Kadett GT/E to take his second Dutch title.